 How to Make Turkey Burgers in the Air Fryer

 Start by adding ground turkey, grated onion, salt, onion powder, garlic, mayo, and Dijon mustard to a medium sized mixing bowl.
 Using your hands, mix all ingredients together.

 The meat mixtures will be very sticky – get your hands slightly wet before creating the patties.
 To make the patties, start by dividing meat into 4 equal size portions.

-Make ball of each quarter of the meat mixture in your hands and then place on a baking sheet that's been lined with parchment paper.
+Make a ball of each quarter of the meat mixture in your hands and then place on a baking sheet that's been lined with parchment paper.
 Press mixture down into a round patty shape about ½” thick.
-Using your thumb, place a dent in the middle of each patty (this will help the burger from swelling up while it’s being cooked).
+Using your thumb, place a dent in the middle of each patty (this will help the burger from shrinking while it’s being cooked).